flutter/gallery/README.md

 Flutter Gallery was a resource to help developers evaluate and use Flutter.
 It is now being used primarily for testing.

-We recommend Flutter developers chec out the following resources:
+We recommend Flutter developers check out the following resources:

 * **Wonderous**:
 (